titouanc/softarch/assignment1/report.md

 ##

+### DemoUtils.java

-The DemoUtils.java file is a perfect example of coincindental cohesion This file is used as container for various unrelated methods.
+* coincindental cohesion: used as container for various unrelated methods.

 It also has a high coupling, because it directly access an attribute of another object, breaking the encapsulation principle.

+### Fish.java

+* communicatonal cohesion because everything is grouped in the Fish class only 1 class to group data relative to a fish.
+* Subclass (interface coupling)

+###

+*